-The Office of Small Business Resources is committed to helping business owners locate the tools they need to sustain, grow and prosper helping business owners navigate a path through a variety of government programs, private organizations, community partnerships and business service providers.
+The Office of Small Business Resources is committed to helping entrepreneurs locate the tools they need to sustain, grow and prosper.
+The office helps business owners navigate a path through a variety of government programs, private organizations, community partnerships and business service providers.
 Services include:

 Counseling and Advice